TWC-Software/DaemonMaster/README.md

 - Support for "Virtual accounts" (virtual service accounts)
 - Works very well for game servers (tested on DayZ/Arma and Minecraft, but should work well with other games as well; if not, any bug reports are welcome)
 - Command line parameters (expertimental)

 ## Planned Features
+- **Moving to .NET8 and a more modern looking UI**
+- Using CsWin32 instead of own DllImports

 ## Thanks to
 - **Advanced Installer (for the open source license)**